 Dr. Dimitrios Adamos is an Honorary Research Fellow for the Department of Computing of Imperial College London and the leader of the #MyBrainTunes experiment held in London’s Science Museum.
 He is also a co-founder and the CTO of Cogitat, an Imperial College spinout company that develops core AI/ML technology for brain wave decoding.

 He holds a MEng in Electrical & Computer Engineering, an MSc in Medical informatics from the School of Medicine and a PhD in Neuroinformatics from the School of Biology of Aristotle University of Thessaloniki, Greece.
-His current research focuses on deep learning and brain-computer interfaces.
+His research work focuses on machine learning for real-life Brain-Computer Interface applications and has previously featured as invited technology demonstrator for the industry.

 Bakas S, Adamos DA, Laskaris N, 2021, On the estimate of music appraisal from surface EEG: a dynamic-network approach based on cross-sensor PAC measurements, Journal of Neural Engineering, Vol:18, ISSN:1741-2560